sysadminmike/couch-to-postgres/README.md

 Chunk size - in this case 50 - i think safe to go to about 500 or 1000 depending on doc size - I tried 1000 to begin with but http_post timed out - and 500 seems to be fine.

-Watching the node daemon while running chunked bulk updates i can see the changes streaming back to postgres almost as soon as the start so i think better using an UPDATE as postgres doesnt lock the table while this is happening.
+Watching the node daemon while running chunked bulk updates i can see the changes streaming back to postgres almost as soon as the start so i think better using an UPDATE as postgres doesnt lock the table while this is happening ***Note need to retest this.

+However I think better to change all PUTS to bulks POSTS - need a function like:

+     post_docs(docs,chunk_size) - returning recordset of status codes? or just true/false?

+how to deal with the case where there are 5 chunks and the first 2 sucseed but the 3rd fails? is it possible to rollback a transaction in postgres and give the function oldocs and newdocs then a post_docs chunk fails it can rollback the chunks which have succeeded?

+to be used after like:

+     SELECT post_docs(json_object_set_key(doc::json, 'test'::text, 'Couch & Postgres are scool'::text)::jsonb,100)
+            AS results
+     FROM articlespg

+-  can be used for INSERTS/UPDATES/DELETES - need to change trigger to not allow any UPDATES or INSERTS on table and then can get rid of the from_pg field.

 This also makes it very simple to make new databases - just add a new db in couch and change the url to point to it: